Raspi64/raspi64/README.md

 ## Zum Projekt was beitragen / Contributing

 This project was just a project during a the winter semester 2020/21 and is our final version.
 If you find any bugs left in the code that are not mentioned down below or some better ways to solve some functions, create a pull request.
-We dont guarantee that we will look at them.
+We don't guarantee that we will look at them.

 Das Projekt war nur eine Aufgabe während des Wintersemesters 2020/21 und ist unsere letzte Version.
 Solltest du noch fehler finden die nicht bekannt sind oder bessere Lösungsansätze, kannst du gerne sie veröffentlichen.
 Wir garantieren nicht das wir uns diese Ansehen.